aframevr/aframe/docs/components/sound.md

 parent_section: components
 ---

 The sound component defines the entity as a source of sound or audio.
-The sound component is positional and is therefore affected by the [components-position](position.md).
+The sound component is positional and is therefore affected by the [components-position][position].

 ## Example